TheJacksonLaboratory/IntroToHPC/Queues.md

 ### Batch Queue (`batch`)

 * Up to 700 cores running per user, max walltime = 48 hours.
 * This queue allows users to submit a large number of medium-runtime, high-resource jobs to the Jax HPC clusters.
 This queue does not allow interactivity.
-Users should use interactivity available in the `interactive` queue or test their submissions on the appropriate cluster development nodes (`helix-dev.jax.org` or `cadillac-dev.jax.org`).
-Jobs that do not specify a queue will by default be run in the `batch` queue.
+Users should use interactivity available in the `interactive` queue.
+Jobs that do not specify a QOS will not be scheduled to run.

 ### Long Queue (`long`)